Best Flowering Herb Plants for Your Garden - Part One

-Most herbs flower in one way or another*, but the results for some are unimpressive.
-We have compiled a list of two dozen useful herbs that produce vibrant and attractive blooms.
+Most herbs flower in one way or another*, but the results for many are unimpressive.
+We have compiled a list of herbs that flower and produce vibrant and attractive blooms.
 Don't be shy about trying new herbs in your landscape, or using old favorites in new ways.
-Did you realize dill flowers look beautiful in garden bouquets, or that it's easy to harvest rose hips from your roses or use rose pedals to prepare simple rose water or rose oil recipes?
-Be bold this season, and make flowering herb plants the focus of your flower patch.
-Pollinators will flock to your garden, and birds will enjoy your flower choices, too.
-Strategic placements will also attract beneficial insects, and help repel common pests like aphids and whiteflies.
-Read on for tips in these areas.
+Did you realize dill flowers look very nice in garden bouquets, or that it's easy to harvest rose hips from your roses or use rose pedals to prepare simple rose water or rose oil recipes?

 When Thinking about Flowering Herbs, Timing Is Important